 The tuning procedure begins at the dock on a calm day, with the rig slack.
 By slack I mean all turnbuckles loose and the wire loose to the touch with the exception of the forestays.
 With a slack rig it's difficult to set either forestay, as tightening them will just bend the mast forward as every other rigging component is slack.

 Before we do anything else, take a look at the way the mast sits in the tabernacle.
+Step off the boat and put yourself in a place on either port or starboard, where you can see the mast from base to masthead.
+Look to see if it's straight up and down.
 Make sure the base of the mast at the step is hard against the rear of tabernacle.
 I neglected to check this when I first began adjusting and never could get enough tension on my backstays.
 I called in our area's prominent rigger and he pronounced the rig fine, and cautioned against over tightening the rigging.
 It wasn't until I was in a conversation with the owner of a Catalac 9M about my problem that he indicated to take a look at the mast base.
 He was right, I had a 5 degree mast rake.
 I corrected this and my problem was solved.
 I don't blame the rigger, as I don't believe he gets many calls about catamarans with deck stepped masts.
 I actually ended up buying a long thick bolt that fits the mast lowering slot at the base of the mast and the coresponding hole in the rear of the tabernacle.
 This gets inserted and tightened after raising the mast.

-The forestay determines where the tip of the mast will be.
+The forestay determines where the tip of the mast will be (fore / aft).
 So, assuming they look reasonably tight

 comfortable with the forestays we can move on.
 We can get a little help by detaching the main